 A total of 2,641 online urban forest public surveys were completed.
 These surveys provide valuable input regarding the public's understanding of Los Angeles urban forestry.
 The intent of the questions was to gauge the public's priorities for urban forestry, understanding of how the City manages its urban forest, and the value the public places on trees and the urban forest.
-The highlights of the survey results of the survey are illustrated in the graphs starting on page 74.
+The results of the survey are illustrated on pages 74-76, with graphs 1 through 8, 13 and 14, and 16 through 20.
 The figure at right indicates where survey responders reported their residence zip code.
+More of the data is being assessed currently by USFS researchers and will be shared appropriately.